pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Factions/Unaffiliated/Naruun.md

 # Taking Influence
 The god of false promises works in finding out the deepest desires of people and then granting them the power to seemingly achieve those desires and wishes.
-He starts out by appearing as a being of great benevolence, helping [[Promises of Victory/Worldbuilding/Factions/Cult of the Gifted/The Cult of the Gifted\|The Cult of the Gifted]] in their pursuits.
+He starts out by appearing as a being of great benevolence, helping [[Promises of Victory/Worldbuilding/Factions/Cult of the Gifted/The Gifted\|The Gifted]] in their pursuits.
 For example, he promises them the power to resurrect the dead, and they believe that he is the true god of death.

 # History